Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 One of the easiest ways your tomato plants can get infected is if bacteria filled soil splashes on to the foliage as you are watering the plants.
 And mulching your garden can prevent such problems.

 You can use grass clippings, hay, newspaper or any other material that will allow water to percolate through it and reach the soil.
 You could also use non-biodegradable material like plastic or stones as mulch.
-But if you use bio-degradable material you get the benefit that it slowly decomposes and acts as compost.
-Of course you need to keep adding such mulch every year as it runs out.
+But if you use the bio-degradable material you get the benefit that it slowly decomposes and acts as compost.
+Of course, you need to keep adding such mulch every year as it runs out.

 Mulching can also help protect your garden from weeds because it blocks the sunlight from reaching the weed seeds and kills them.